 Processing Costs

 The cost of slaughter, processing, and wrapping is the buyer’s responsibility.
-All animals go to a designated USDA-approved slaughter facility.
+All livestock animals go to a designated USDA-approved slaughter facility.
 The LMAAC will provide written cutting and wrapping choices to help you plan.
+Processing costs vary — contact the LMAAC officers for estimates – we will do our best to help you get an idea of costs.

 Give Even More